Georgia politician considers resigning amid racial strife

 Mayor Kenerly has said she doesn't recall saying that.
 Messages left for the mayor at city hall Wednesday were not immediately returned.

-Cleveland drew furious responses by some townspeople and others when he told The Atlanta Journal-Constitution he opposes interracial marriage because he's a Christian.
+Cleveland drew fury from some townspeople and others when he told The Atlanta Journal-Constitution he opposes interracial marriage because he's a Christian.
 The idea "makes my blood boil because that's just not the way a Christian is supposed to live" and that a lesson from the church is to "keep your races pure," he's told the newspaper.

 "This all goes back to when I was a kid and I was brought up in the South — rural Georgia — and it was preached in the church," he told the AP on Wednesday.